gireeshcse/learnings/Development/WebRTC/README.md

         - Each http connection is independent, with no memory of previous requests.
         - HTTP/1.0 Connection is closed.
 New connection for every http request/response.
         - HTTP/1.1 and HTTP/2, TCP connection is still kept alive i.e persistent
+        - * Although TCP connections are persistent, they are only persistent(by default) for a short period of time.
+For example, the default timeout in Apache HTTP server is 5 Seconds.
     - Client is the only one that can initiate an HTTP request.
     - All HTTP communication is done using TCP
     - AJAX - Short Polling